mahavedalla/mahavedalla/docs/questions/vamsa/who-was-the-first-to-go-forth.md

-# Who was the first to go forth?
+Question: Who was the first to go forth?
 Answer in Brief: -
  Category: Vamsa
 Sutta References: Mv.1.6.32.1